epogrebnyak/lamr/vitepress/docs/variables.md

 1. Count number of spaces in `string` and print the result.
 1. What other variable does seem to change other than `counter`?
 1. Try removing `if` from code.
 How did the meaning of code change?
 What else needs to be changed in this code without `if`?
+1. Can we adapt this code to search for any letter, regardless of lower or upper case?
-1. Can we adapt this code to search for letter combinations? (*)
+1. Can we adapt this code to search for letter combinations?

 ## Constants and immutability